Trams in

 5 stops from Ljabru to Sørli not served mid-day

-Separate ROW from Rikshospitalet to John Colletts plass
+Right of way Private right of way from Rikshospitalet to John Colletts plass

 Mixed traffic from John Colletts plass to Oslo Hospital

-Separate ROW Oslo Hospital to Ljabru
+Private right of way from Oslo Hospital to Ljabru

-Service frequency: 10 minutes until 8:00 pm weekdays, 6:00 pm Saturdays
+Service frequency 10 minutes until 8:00 pm weekdays, 6:00 pm Saturdays

-(15 during the summer, mid June to mid August)
+15 during the summer, mid June to mid August

-20 minutes after 8:00 pm weekdays, 6:00 pm Saturdays,
+20 minutes after 8 pm weekdays, 6 pm Saturdays, 11:30 am Sundays

 30 minutes before 11:30 am Sundays

-Running time: 32 minutes to Holtet mid-days
+Running time 32 minutes to Holtet mid-days

 38 minutes to Ljabru other times